Pyramid Song: Composition

+"Pyramid Song" is an art rock song, with elements of jazz, classical and krautrock.
+According to the journalist Alex Ross, Yorke's piano chords are "laced with suspended tones" and "hang mysteriously in the air, somewhere between serenity and sadness".
+It features a string section playing glissando harmonics.
+The rhythm and time signature have been the subject of debate; Selway interpreted it as swung 4/4.

 In a 2001 Rolling Stone interview, O'Brien said he felt "Pyramid Song" was Radiohead's best work.
 Selway said it "ran counter to what had come before in Radiohead in lots of ways ...
 The constituent parts are all quite simple, but I think the way that they then blend gives real depth to the song."